ShivaBuda/Travel-website/README.md

 # Travel-website2
-Static website only using float.
-No javascript
+Simple static website only using float.
+Learnt from Harshit Vasisth Youtube Channel.